remyduthu/remy.duthu.org/_posts/2025-10-31-blogging-with-jekyll-in-2025.md

 A simple website, made with very boring tech.
 No fancy frameworks, no endless dependencies.

-I knew I wanted to keep control of the underlying code (that’s my nerd side talking) so I didn’t want to use platforms like Medium or Substack for now.
+I knew I wanted to keep control of the underlying code (which is available [here](https://github.com/remyduthu/remy.duthu.org)) so I didn’t want to use platforms like Medium or Substack for now.
 Plus, I have no business goals here.
 I just want a space to share thoughts, even if they don’t make sense to anyone but me.